-This section explains the rules in the Electoral Act 1993 for electorate and list candidate nominations, including who is qualified to stand as a candidate, the timing of nominations and the different rules for individual and bulk nominations.
+This section explains the rules in the Electoral Act 1993 for the nomination of candidates at a by-election, including who is qualified to stand as a candidate and the timing of nominations.

 To be a candidate you must: